 - Validation is done for Section 508 and WCAG 2.0 standards

-- We offer an economical solution which is quick and accurate remediation options.
+- We offer an economical solution that is quick and accurate remediation options.

 - Alternate options to make your non-conformant PDF go live on the website.
 Contact on how we can help with current PDF files.

 PDF Accessibility Validators